 - Pupil forecasts, including forecasts of the number of places to be funded through housing developer contribution (HDC) and housing infrastructure fund (HIF) agreements

-- Local authority planned places, including additional permeant places and temporary bulge places to accommodate large cohorts
+- Local authority planned places, including additional permanent places, permanent places to remove and temporary bulge places to accommodate large cohorts

 - School Census – a termly census of all schools in England, used to provide pupil number on roll figures.

-- Central Programmes data – administrative data about the provision of places through centrally funded programmes.
+- DfE Central Programmes data – administrative data about the provision of places through centrally funded programmes.

-Pupil number on roll figures from the school census data 2009/10 and pupil forecasts for 2023/24 from the SCAP survey have been used to calculate growth in pupil numbers 2009/10 - 2023/24.
+Pupil number on roll figures from the school census data 2009/10 and 2022/23 have been used to calculate actual change in pupil numbers 2009/10 to 2023/24.
+Pupil number on roll figures from the school census data 2022/23 and pupil forecasts for 2024/25 from the SCAP survey have been used to calculate anticipated change in pupil numbers 2022/24 to 2023/24.
 This provides context when looking at places that have been created and are still to be delivered.

-Planned places are the number of places planned for delivery 21/22 to 23/24 and contains local authority firm plans for new permanent additional places and new temporary bulge places as well as capacity change (increases and decreases) from Central programmes.
-These include Condition Improvement Fund (CIF), Priority School Building Programme (PSBP), Voluntary aided (VA) scheme and the Selective Schools Expansion Fund (SSEF) and places from free schools opened in September 2021 and planned to open in September 2022, and reduction in places from free school and academy closures.
+Planned places are the number of places planned for delivery 22/23 to 24/25 and contains local authority firm plans for new permanent additional places, places to remove and new temporary bulge places as well as capacity change (increases and decreases) from Central programmes.
+These include Condition Improvement Fund (CIF), School Building Programme (SRP), Voluntary aided (VA) scheme and the Selective Schools Expansion Fund (SSEF) and places from free schools opened in September 2022 and planned to open in September 2023, and reduction in places from free school and academy closures.

-Estimated number of additional places still needed to meet demand and estimated spare places relates to the academic year 2023/24.
-These estimates factor in existing capacity reported at 1 May 2021, additional capacity from local authorities planned places, and additional capacity being provided through centrally funded programmes (e.g. Free Schools).
+Estimated number of additional places still needed to meet demand and estimated spare places relates to the academic year 2024/25.
+These estimates factor in existing capacity reported at 1 May 2022, additional capacity and places to remove from local authorities planned places, and additional capacity being provided through centrally funded programmes (e.g. Free Schools).
 This capacity is then compared with the forecasts provided by the local authorities to estimate the number of places needed to meet demand in addition to places to be provided by local authorities and through centrally funded programmes.

 places needed = forecast demand - (existing capacity + additional capacity).